aimNana/fcc-scientific-computing-python-projects/README.md

 This repository collects my solutions to the five required projects for the
 **Scientific Computing with Python certification** on [FreeCodeCamp](https://www.freecodecamp.org/).
-Currently a work in progress — I’m completing the projects step by step.

 ---